abduljaleel/workshop-appflow-athena-quicksight/README.md

 Once these S3 buckets are created, you are ready to start the workshop.

 Note : In addition to the above two S3 buckets, as part of this workshop when you create a dataset using Athena, Amazon QuickSight creates another S3 bucket.
-By default, this bucket has a name similar to "aws-athena-query-results-<ACCOUNTID>-<REGION>".
+By default, this bucket has a name similar to "aws-athena-query-results--".

 ## Create and Install Slack App

 In this step, you will create a slack app by following below instuctions:

 *   Sign in to your Slack workspace where you’d like to install the new app, or [create a new workspace](https://slack.com/intl/en-au/help/articles/206845317-Create-a-Slack-workspace)
 *   Create a Slack app from [here](https://api.slack.com/docs/sign-in-with-slack#sign-in-with-slack__details__create-your-slack-app-if-you-havent-already)

 ![image](images/slack-app-new.png)

 *   Select the workspace where you want to install the app.
 *   After you create the app, in the navigation pane, under Features, choose OAuth & Permissions.
-*   For Redirect URL, enter ap-southeast-2.console.aws.amazon.com/appflow/oauth and save.
+*   For Redirect URL, enter `https:////ap-southeast-2.console.aws.amazon.com/appflow/oauth` and save.

 ![image](images/slack-oath.png)